 - tubular or band ribbing

-- basting thread or small clips or pins
+- basting thread or small clips or even pins

 - jersey needles

-For the knit fabric yardage, for a women’s sweatshirt, count 1.5m of knit fabric for a sweatshirt of "normal" length.
+For the knit fabric yardage, for a women’s sweatshirt, count on 1.5m of knit for a sweatshirt of "normal" length.
 If you want to lengthen it so it falls more on the hips, plan 1.7m.
-If you are very small like me (1.53m), sometimes 1.3m is enough.
+If you are very petite like me (1.53m), sometimes 1.3m is enough.

 For the ribbing, if you want to make the cuffs, neckline, and bottom of the sweatshirt in ribbing, count at least 50 cm or even 60 cm depending on the desired band width.
 For the sweatshirt in the article, I used 50 cm and it was just enough!